-The Independent Directors of your Company have furnished the declaration that they meetthe criteria of independence as provided in Section 149 (7) of the Companies Act 2013 andRegulation 25(8) of the Securities and Exchange Board of India (Listing Obligations andDisclosure Requirements) Regulations 2015.
+The Independent Directors of your Company have furnished the declaration that they meetthe criteria of independence as provided in Section 149 (6) of the Act and the ListingRegulations as amended from time to time.

-Pursuant to the provisions of Companies Act 2013 and SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 (Listing Regulations') the Board ofDirectors have carried out annual evaluation of its own performance BoardCommittees and individual Directors.
+Pursuant to the provisions of the Act and the Listing Regulations the Board ofDirectors have carried out annual performance evaluation of its own performance BoardCommittees and individual Directors.

-The performance of the Board / Committee was evaluated after seeking inputs from allthe Directors / Committee members on the basis of the defined criteria includingcomposition and structure effectiveness of meetings information and functioning.
+The performance of the Board / Committee was evaluated after seeking inputs from allthe Directors / Committee Members on the basis of the defined criteria includingcomposition and structure effectiveness of meetings information and functioning.